 As our conversation came to a close, Trevor told me that one of the main reasons he joined Baden Sports’ Axe Bat team was because he believed that Axe Bats have advantages over bats with regular knobs for aiding players’ hitting development.
 This belief comes from large amounts of data he gathered while working at Zepp Labs.

-I too believe that the Axe bat is helpful the long-term development of player mechanics.
+I too believe that the Axe bat helps long-term development of player mechanics.
 There is the obvious benefit of the knob of getting the hands into the right position at contact.
 But there is also the fact that there are now a few aluminum big barrel bats on the market—Axe bats with the HyperWhip barrel design—that are as easy to swing as composite bats.
 This matters because one-piece aluminum bats are stiff and therefore easier for most players to control.
 Players who prefer the stiff feel of one-piece aluminum no longer have to settle for an end-weighted barrel that is slower to come around than composite.

 That’s what makes the MB50, the L144E, and presumably any other big barrel one-piece aluminum Axe Bat (with HyperWhip) such a unique and effective bat.